jnozzi/cocoadev.com/markdown/NSCarbonMenuImpl.md

-General/NSCarbonMenuImpl is a class accessable from the -_menuImpl method of General/NSMenu.
+NSCarbonMenuImpl is a class accessable from the -_menuImpl method of NSMenu.
 It can be used mainly for creating a pop-up menu anywhere on the screen using popUpMenu:atLocation:width:forView:withSelectedItem:withFont:

 Undocumented, and liable to break at any time too ;)